What is vintage fashion and where in India can you find some oldies but goodies?

 Save the planet, but make it fashion

-At this point in 2020, it’s a shocker that the third horseman of the apocalypse hasn’t knocked on your door and asked for some homemade banana bread.
+At this point, it’s a shocker that the third horseman of the apocalypse hasn’t knocked on your door and asked for some homemade banana bread.
 The endless lockdown has been tough, including for the fashion industry, which was already grappling with trying to curtail its massive carbon footprint and correct unhealthy practices.
 Woke buyers are forcing companies to answer tough questions.
 Are the artisans and weavers paid well?
 Are the resources utilised in crafting this piece of clothing environmentally friendly?
 Though it’s impossible to be 100% sustainable, some approaches to breaking the mass-production pattern are upcycling and shopping vintage fashion.

 Upcycling is the equivalent of turning yesterday’s leftover beetroot salad into today’s veggie parathas.
 Shopping vintage fashion breathes new life into old stock, and if you’re lucky, you might score a well-preserved designer item for 1/10th its original price.